Starters/ Starters, Salads, Soups

 1

-Slice the tempeh lengthwise in half, to resemble the size of a steak.
+Slice the tempeh lengthwise into halves to resemble steak portions.

 2

-In a skillet, heat peanut oil on medium-high heat and fry tempeh steaks for 4 to 5 minutes till it is nicely browned on both sides (Alternatively, you can also shallow fry the steaks in 2 tsp of peanut oil)
+Heat peanut oil in a skillet over medium-high heat and fry the tempeh steaks for 4 to 5 minutes on each side until nicely browned.
+Alternatively, shallow fry the steaks using 2 teaspoons of peanut oil.

 3

-In a bowl add soy sauce, 1/2 tsp sesame oil, tahini, coconut sugar and lemon juice, chili sauce (optional), and ginger powder and mix well.
+In a bowl, combine soy sauce, 1/2 teaspoon sesame oil, tahini, coconut sugar, lemon juice, chilli sauce (optional), and ginger powder; mix well.

 4

-Heat 2 tsp. sesame oil in a skillet, add paprika powder, and sauté for 30 seconds.
-Then add the pineapple pulp.
-Mix well and simmer for a few minutes.
+Heat 2 teaspoons of sesame oil in a skillet, add smoked paprika, and sauté for 30 seconds.
+Then add fresh pineapple pulp and simmer for a few minutes.

 5